Shivadeva II

-Shivadeva II (also spelled Sivadeva) was the son of Narendradeva and a king of the Licchavi dynasty who ruled the then Nepal in around 700 C.E.
+Shivadeva II (also spelled Sivadeva) was the son of Narendradeva and a king of the Licchavi dynasty who ruled Nepal in around 700 C.E.

 Reign

 Shivadeva's reign started from 685 C.E. and ended in 701 C.E.
 He was succeeded by his son Jayadeva II.

 Personal life

 He was married to Batsa Devi, the daughter of prince Bogvarma of Mankhari, and grand daughter of king Aditya Sen of Magadha.
 He was a devotee of Lord Shiva and also promoted the Mahayana Buddhism.